Number Six (Battlestar Galactica): Caprica Six

 After the Cylon occupation of New Caprica, Caprica Six alienates the other Cylons with her desire for peaceful coexistence with humans.
 Her reunion with the real Baltar, however, shatters her illusions about her former pawn, as Baltar impotently allows the Cylons to bully him into enacting their oppressive tyranny upon New Caprica.
 The other Cylons insist Baltar must sign an execution order for 200 insurgents in response to two suicide bombings by the human resistance movement.
 Baltar initially refuses and Caprica Six alone objects strongly to her fellow Cylons' desire for mortal retribution.
 These objections resulted in her being shot in the head by fellow Cylon, Aaron Doral.
 Her death and an immediate threat to shoot Baltar force him to sign the order.
 Caprica Six is reborn and helps Baltar escape onto a Cylon Basestar when New Caprica is ultimately abandoned by its population.

 Caprica Six becomes involved in a ménage à trois with Baltar and Biers after settling on the Basestar and explicitly states she loves both of them.
 She was also instrumental in rescuing an inexplicably sick Hera from the Basestar.
 She assists in Athena's download and witnesses the obvious bond between Athena and Hera.
 Caprica subsequently disables and then kills Boomer who threatens to throttle Hera despite Athena's anguished pleas.
 She leads Athena and her child to a captured Raptor and returns with them to Galactica, where she is promptly imprisoned.
 In this situation, she is frequently used as a source of information about and means of understanding the Cylon's motivations.

-Colonel Saul Tigh begins to make more frequent stops to her cell, questioning her about what it's like to exist as a Cylon.
+Colonel Saul Tigh begins to make more frequent stops to her cell, questioning her about what it is like to exist as a Cylon.
 He confronts her about being responsible for the deaths of billions and whether she feels any remorse or if she can just 'flip a switch' and shut out the pain.
 Caprica Six questions Tigh's reasons for the line of questioning, unaware Tigh is one of the then-unrevealed 'Final Five' Cylons.
 When she goads him about needing to feel pain, he turns to leave but she assaults him and bludgeons him.
-To her surprise, he cries and begs for more pain, but in response, she abruptly aborts her assault, shakes her head and replies he doesn't need any more pain.
+To her surprise, he cries and begs for more pain, but in response, she abruptly aborts her assault, shakes her head and replies he does not need any more pain.
 She then kisses him passionately.